Why do we need to know the alphabet letter names?

 Teaching the unique letter names of the alphabet is an important pre-phonics skill.

 A letter or combination of letters can represent more than one sound and so the only way of identifying alphabet letters when we talk about them is to use their unique names.

 It may seem easier to use one of the sounds a letter represents at first, but it soon becomes more complicated.
-For example the letter ‘a’ makes different sounds in the words ‘ant’, ‘angel’ and ‘wash’; to name but 3 of its 8 sounds.
+For example, the letter ‘a’ makes different sounds in the words ‘ant’, ‘angel’ and ‘wash’; to name but 3 of its 8 sounds.

 Learning the correct letter names helps to reinforce that when talking about the letter ‘a’ (ay) for example it has a set shape regardless of the sound that it will be representing in the word.

+Children need to be able to instantly recognise and identify letters of various fonts and this is best achieved through different games and activities.
 Learning through a variety of different games and activities not only prevents your child getting bored of the necessary over-learning process, but also exposes them to a wider range of learning styles.